-A. The BoardPlanning Board may require that a proposed subdivision design include a landscape plan that will show the preservation of existing trees (10 inches in diameter or more), the replacement of trees and vegetation, graded contours, streams and the preservation of scenic, historic, or environmentally desirable areas.
+A. The Planning Board may require that a proposed Subdivision design include a landscape plan that will show the preservation of existing trees (10 inches in diameter or more), the replacement of trees and vegetation, graded contours, streams and the preservation of scenic, historic, or environmentally desirable areas.
 The street and lot layout shall be adapted to the topography, and extensive grading and filling shall be avoided.

-B. Except in the MDR and LDR Districts, a Subdivision in which the land cover type at the time of application is forested shall maintain a wooded buffer strip no less than 50 feet in width along all existing public streets.
-Except in the MDR and LDR Districts, buildings shall be restricted from open fields and shall be located within forested portions of the Subdivision . sSubdivision.
-When the Subdivision contains Subdivision contains no forest or insufficient forested portions to include the buildings, the Subdivision shall sSubdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.
+B. Except in the MDR and LDR Districts, a A Subdivision in which the land cover type at the time of Application is forested shall maintain a wooded Bbuffer strip no less than 50 75 feet in width along all existing public streets.
+Except in the MDR and LDR Districts, bBuildings shall be restricted from open fields and shall be located within forested portions of the Subdivision when the Planning Board determines that to do so will preserve scenic vistas from the street.

+When the Subdivision contains no forest or insufficient forested portions to include the buildings, the Subdivision shall be designed to minimize the appearance of buildings when viewed from existing public streets.

-§ 250-32 Land not suitable for development subdivision.
+§ 250-32 Land not suitable for Subdivision.

-The Board Planning Board shall not approve any plan for development subdivision that would alter the natural state of any of the following types of land:
+The Planning Board shall not approve any plan for Subdivision that would alter the natural state of any of the following types of land:

-A. Lands which are located within the one-hundred-year frequency floodplain as identified by an authorized federal or state agency or, when such identification is not_available, are located on floodplain soils identified and described in the National Cooperative Standard Soil Survey.
+A. Lands which are located within the one-hundred-year frequency floodplain as identified by an authorized federal or state agency or, when such identification is not available, are located on floodplain soils identified and described in the National Cooperative Standard Soil Survey.

-B. Lands which are located on land which must be filled or drained or on land created by diverting a watercourse, except that the BoardPlanning Board may grant approval if a central sewage collection and treatment system is provided.
-In no instance shall the BoardPlanning Board approve any part of a sSubdivision located located on filled tidal wetlands or filled or drained great ponds (natural body of water 10 acres or more in size).
+B. Lands which are located on land which must be filled or drained or on land created by diverting a watercourse, except that the Planning Board may grant approval if a central sewage collection and treatment system is provided.
+In no instance shall the Planning Board approve any part of a Subdivision located on filled tidal wetlands or filled or drained great ponds (natural body of water 10 acres or more in size).

-C. Lands which contain soils unsuitable for construction and development_subdivision of structures due to their very severe limitations of drainage, flooding, organic nature or settlement properties, including Chocorua, Whately, Sebago, Saco, Saco-Limerick, Borohemists, Borosaprists, and Sulfihemists.
+C. Lands which contain soils unsuitable for construction and Subdivision of structures due to their very severe limitations of drainage, flooding, organic nature or settlement properties, including Chocorua, Whately, Sebago, Saco, Saco-Limerick, Borohemists, Borosaprists, and Sulfihemists.

-§ 250-33_Blocks.
+§ 250-33 Blocks.

-- A. The length, width and shape of blocks shall be determined with due regard to: - (1) Provision of adequate building sites suitable to the special needs of the type of use contemplated. - (2) Zoning requirements as to lot sizes and dimensions. - (3) Needs for convenient access, circulation, control and safety of street traffic. - (4) Limitations and opportunities of topography. - B. In blocks exceeding 800 feet in length, the Planning Board Board may require the reservation of a thirty-foot-wide easement through the block to provide for the crossing of underground utilities and pedestrian traffic where needed or desirable and may further specify, at its discretion, that a five-foot-wide paved footpath be included.
+A. The length, width and shape of blocks shall be determined with due regard to:

+(1) Provision of adequate building sites suitable to the special needs of the type of use contemplated.

+(2) Zoning requirements as to lot sizes and dimensions.

+(3) Needs for convenient access, circulation, control and safety of street traffic.

+(4) Limitations and opportunities of topography.

+B. In blocks exceeding 800 feet in length, the Planning Board may require the reservation of a thirty foot wide easement through the block to provide for the crossing of underground utilities and pedestrian traffic where needed or desirable and may further specify, at its discretion, that a five-foot-wide paved footpath be included.